interfan/dw-env-switcher/README.md

 - `Select Sandbox`: Select an environment from `dw-envs.json`.
 - `Select Sandbox with Details`: Create a sandbox config manually (hostname, username, password, code version, cartridges).
 - `Switch Current Sandbox Code Version`: Change only the `code-version` of the current sandbox.
+- `Change Saved Password`: Update saved passwords globally and in all related sandboxes.
 - `Delete Saved Username`: Remove a saved username and password.
 - `Delete Saved Sandbox`: Remove a saved sandbox from `dw-envs.json`.
 - `Export Sandbox Setup`: Backup `dw.json`, `dw-envs.json` and global state to a zip file.